 Connection systems include terminals and connectors, high-voltage battery connection systems and engineered components that join wire harnesses together at their respective end points or connect electronic devices to wire harnesses.
 Connection systems can vary significantly in size and complexity depending on the amount of power or data being transferred and the number of connections being made at any particular point in the electrical distribution system.
 Connection systems support both low-voltage and high-voltage power distribution.
 Low-voltage connection systems are used on all light duty vehicles and high-voltage connection systems are used on vehicles with electrified powertrains.
 Our connection systems are produced using highly automated processes, including stamping, injection molding and automated assembly processes.
-In 2021, we entered into a partnership with Hu Lane Associate Inc., a world-class manufacturer of automotive connector products, to expand our business opportunities in connection systems through access to a broader catalog of product-enabling solutions for our customers.
-Our connection systems are currently manufactured in Germany, the Czech Republic, Morocco, China and the United States.
-Key material inputs to our connection systems business include metals, such as copper and aluminum, and various resins
+In 2021, we entered into a partnership with Hu Lane Associate Inc., a world-class manufacturer of automotive connector products, to expand our business opportunities in connection systems are currently manufactured in Germany, the Czech Republic, Morocco, China and the United States.
+Key material inputs to our connection systems business include metals, such as copper and aluminum, and various resins.

 High voltage battery connection systems consist of stamped and molded components and assemblies that provide connections between battery cells, from the battery pack to the vehicle electrical architecture, and between other electrical components within the high-voltage battery pack.
 High-voltage battery connection systems can vary in size and design to accommodate various high-voltage battery architectures and enable safe and efficient electrified powertrain battery packs.
 Specific products include intercell connect boards, bus bars and main battery connection systems.
 These products are produced using highly automated processes, including stamping, bending, molding and assembly.
 We leverage our metal stamping capabilities in our Seating business to provide a competitive advantage for these products through vertical integration and supply chain management.
-Our established capabilities in connection systems and engineered components facilitate our ability to produce these products.
-Our high-voltage battery connection systems are produced in Germany, the United States, the Czech Republic, Mexico and China.
+Our established capabilities in connection systems are produced in Germany, the United States, the Czech Republic, Mexico and China.
 Key material inputs to our high-voltage battery connection systems business include metals, such as copper, aluminum, and steel, and various resins.